If you have to take a pill to counteract another pill, why not just cut them out altogether?

 Carpal Tunnel Syndrome and Dr. John Sarno's Mindbody Medicine

-Scientists and doctors are increasingly accepting of the fact that the mind and body are not separate entities but part of the same system.
-Just as your mind can process cues from the body (i.e. pain or pleasure) your body can also be affected by your mind.
-If you're feeling nervous, your muscles tense up.
-If you are embarrassed, you might blush.
+Scientists and doctors are starting to come around to the fact that the mind and body are not separate entities but part of the same system.
+And when you think about it, this mind/body connection makes a lot of sense.
+If your brain can process cues from your body - registering pain, fatigue, and temperature changes - why can't your body be affected by your mind?
+For example, you've probably noticed that your muscles tense up when you're feeling nervous.
+When you're embarrassed, you might blush.
 Both of these situations are widely accepted examples of purely emotional reactions being displayed as physical (bodily) phenomena.

 Dr. Sarno spent years treating patients with chronic back pain.
 After a while he began to notice common personality types among his patients.
 Many of them were perfectionists and chronic do-gooders.
 They tried hard to please others, and when they failed they often blamed themselves harshly.
 To make a long story short, Sarno hypothesized that many of these people were repressing feelings of anger and frustration that were harmful to their good self-image.
 When he made them aware of these feelings, many of his patients experienced immediate relief from their painful symptoms.